AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of the inflation stage, the entire observable part of the

-universe was created by the expansion of a single small causally continuous area of the pre-inflation epoch.
+universe was created by the expansion of the

 The mystery